 This is a more traditional business interruption scenario, but one that continues to worry business owners.
-In fact, according to the Allianz report, 40% of Canadian businesses fear fire and explosion more than many other potential disruptions to their business.
+In fact, according to the Allianz report, 16 per cent of Canadian businesses fear fire and explosion more than other potential disruptions to their business.

 Not all businesses will share the same level of risk when it comes to fire and explosion; the nature of your operations can determine whether or not this scenario is likely to unfold.
 Do you work with combustible dust, flammable liquids, complex machinery, or electrical hazards?
 If so, fire and explosion may be a sizable risk for your business.

-The only risk that ranked higher than fire and explosion?
-Cyber incidents, with 42% of Canadian business owners admitting that a damaging cyber event is a top fear when it comes to business risk.
+Cyber incidents are one of the top concerns for business owners around the globe, and 37 per cent of Canadian business owners said that a damaging cyber event is a top fear when it comes to business risk.

 It’s not too surprising that more businesses than ever are concerned about cyber risk, considering how many attacks have made news headlines in recent years.
-And as supply chain management and industrial controls become more automated, cloud infrastructure becomes the norm, and interconnectivity spreads, any type of business operation could be interrupted with a well-placed cyber attack.
+As supply chain management and industrial controls become more automated, cloud infrastructure becomes the norm, and interconnectivity spreads, any type of business operation could be interrupted by a cyber attack.

 Know your risks before you build your business continuity strategy.
 Download our business impact analysis template to get acquainted with your unique business interruption risks!

-More active hurricane seasons, earthquakes, and devastating wildfires in recent years are putting a lot of business owners on edge – which is no surprise, given that Allianz reported around $330 billion in overall losses from natural catastrophes in 2017 alone.
+More extreme weather, including floods, hail, and wildfires in recent years are putting a lot of business owners on edge – which is no surprise, given that Allianz reported around $80 billion in global insured losses in 2020, which is up more than 40% from 2019.
 For businesses, more natural disasters could mean more losses that shut down operations for uncomfortably long stretches.